petreasil/php-hackathon-2022/README.md

 Please give a brief review of the 3rd party libraries you used and how/ why you've integrated them into your project.

+composer require friendsofsymfony/rest-bundle --for REST composer require sensio/framework-extra-bundle composer requirejms/serializer-bundle -- serialize and deserialize resources of the application composer requiresymfony/validator -- for data validation composer requiresymfony/form --handle incoming user data and convert it into a resource entity composer requiresymfony/orm-pack--for working with DB in OOP language

 ##### Environment

 Please fill in the following table with the technologies you used in order to work at your application.
 Feel free to add more rows if you want us to know about anything else you used.